Dave-Turnbull/Business-Wordpress-Theme/README.md

 # Business Wordpress Theme

 This theme was originally a client's theme for their buisness page, sensitive information has been removed for public display.
-Some sections of the site may require re-working after said information had been removed.
+If these files are intended for use in a new theme, some sections of the site may require re-working after said information had been removed.

 ## Usage